BitWattr/chat-clone-ai-local/README.md

 ## ✨ Features

 * **🕵️ Persona Mimicry:** Select your WhatsApp chat history file and select a participant for the AI to mimic.
 * **🔒 Local Processing:** All chat parsing happens locally on your machine and AI interactions using Ollama on your machine itself.
-BitWattr doesn't guarantee privacy as it depends on your machine and Ollama.
+BitWattr does not guarantee privacy as it depends on your machine and Ollama.
 * **🚀 Easy Setup:** Get started quickly with a pre-built executable or by running the Deno source code directly.
-* **⚙️ Customizable LLM Settings:** Adjust your Ollama host and LLM model directly from the application's settings or by modifying the `config.json` file.
+* **⚙️ Customizable LLM Settings:** Adjust your Ollama host and LLM model directly from the application's settings page or by modifying `config.json` in downloaded releases.
 * **🌐 Web-Based Interface:** Access the application easily through your web browser.

 ## 🚀 Getting Started